arielccjr/Journal2025/README.txt

             : Figure 3: Middle term is subject in both premises.
             : Figure 4: Middle term switches placement.
         : Each figure contains valid or invalid moods, which define how premises are arranged using:
             : A (Universal Affirmative: "All A are B").
-All humans are mortal.
-(Universal and necessary premise) : E (Universal Negative: "No A are B")
+            : E (Universal Negative: "No A are B")
             : I (Particular Affirmative: "Some A are B").
-Socrates is a human.
-(Particular known fact) : O (Particular Negative: "Some A are not B") ~STATEMENT: Propositions are combinations of words that express truth or falsity.
+            : O (Particular Negative: "Some A are not B") ~STATEMENT: Propositions are combinations of words that express truth or falsity.
         : Affirmation & Negation: Every proposition affirms or denies something.
 A proposition and its negation cannot both be true at the same time (Law of Non-Contradiction).